Zayaan202/FP_GROUP01_ZayaanAhmed_ITAI2372/README.md

 - `testing_plan.md` – how the system would be tested for accuracy, safety, and performance
 - `slides.pdf` – presentation version of the project for submission

-Each document is written clearly with diagrams and examples for easy understanding.
+I have written clearly with diagrams and examples for easy understanding.